When she turned seven, Quinn asked her mother why God lived in the clouds.

 There’s a voice aimed in her general direction, but the pain she’s experiencing demands every ounce of her attention.
 Her vision is impaired, unclear and indistinct, so she closes her eyes and counts to ten before reopening them.

-She’s bestowed with sight is suddenly mindful of a stranger sat to her left on the bench.
+She’s bestowed with sight and suddenly aware of a stranger sat to her left.
 A girl.
 A girl whose dark eyes sparkle vehemently.

 Warm, brown orbs find pain-stricken green.
 "It's good you landed on your chin instead of your nose," the girl says solicitously, her voice like silk.
 "Your complexion is exceptionally pale and I'd surmise that because Miss Sylvester works each of you to the point of exhaustion, you're not eating enough to maintain a healthful diet while undergoing those strenuous daily workouts.
 From what I gather, you're dehydrated, and you haven't eaten in at least eight hours."